- Printable Death Application

 - If the date of death is unknown, a searching fee of $8 for every five years searched is charged, which includes either a certified copy or verification of the record if one is found.
 If a record is not located, your fee will be retained.

 - Death records are on file since July 1909.
 Death records that are fifty (50) years old should be obtained from Wyoming State Archives.

 In situations involving foreign countries, an apostille may be needed.
-An apostille is a method of certifying a document for use in another country.
-With this certification, a document is entitled to recognition in the country of intended use without further action by a consulate or embassy.
-More information about apostilles from the Wyoming Secretary of State.
+An apostille is a method of authenticating a document for use in another country.
+With this authentication a document is recognized in the country of intended use without further action necessary from a consulate or embassy.
+The Secretary of State’s Office provides the apostille service, which requires a SEPARATE FORM and SEPARATE PAYMENT.
+If you have further questions regarding the apostille process please contact the Services Division using the information provided on the Secretary of State Contact Page.
+For general information, FAQs, and the Authentication Request Form please use the following site: More information about apostilles from the Wyoming Secretary of State.

 Payment and Expediting Requests:

 Requests should be submitted along with the fee.
 Money orders or a bank-personalized check from the person making the request should be made payable to Vital Statistics Services.
 Please enclose a self-addressed, stamped envelope with the request.
 Personal checks are only accepted when:

 - The requestor is entitled to the record and

 - The check is bank-personalized and on the account of the person making the request

 Third-party or non-bank personalized checks will not be processed.

 Vital Statistics Services